Chinese stocks tumble again, ignoring Beijing's blandishments

 Chinese markets, which had risen as much as 110 percent from November to a peak in June, have collapsed at an incredibly rapid pace in since June 12, losing more than 20 percent in jaw-dropping volatility as money surges in and out of the market.

-That drop has wiped out nearly $3 trillion in market capitalisation, more than the GDP of Brazil.
+That drop has wiped out nearly $3 trillion in market capitalization, more than the GDP of Brazil.

 In the latest move to arrest the slide, China's securities regulator late on Wednesday relaxed rules on using borrowed money to speculate on stock markets, letting brokerages set their own tolerance level on margin calls and allowing the roll-over of margin lending contracts.